| Applies to | Screeners, usability tests, media surveys, and intercept studies |

 Edit a launched or closed screener

-When finding participants for a mission, sometimes your recruitment criteria will change.
+When finding participants for a study, sometimes your recruitment criteria will change.
 Maybe you need to broaden your search or narrow it down.
 Regardless, you can edit a launched screener to make the necessary changes.
 You can also make edits to a closed screener and then relaunch it.

 To edit a launched screener: